 by Mike Ratliff

-In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one; and take the helmet of salvation, and the sword of the Spirit, which is the word of God (Ephesians 6:16-17 ESV)
+16 in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
+17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God.
+Ephesians 6:16-17 (NASB)

-I have deliberately taken a short Sabbatical from writing and contending.
-God has used this to move me from a certain focus to another one, at least for now.
-As I prepared over the last few days to reenter the truth war I became convinced that many of us need a review of some fundamentals.
-If we are effective warriors in this war that means we will also come under attack from directions other than on the battlefront.
+If we are effective warriors in the Truth War that means we will also come under attack from directions other than on the battlefront.
 These attacks are sinister and come from some that most would think should know better than to fall into being a tool of our enemy.
 The first fundamental is that this war is not about us.
 We make mistakes.
 We blunder.
 We make foolish decisions.
 It is vital that we do not compound our error by attempting to cover it up by going hard after those who have exploited it or exposed it.
 Instead, like Peter when Paul contended with him about his hypocrisy, we should humbly repent and move forward with our Lord in His light.

 I have noticed that some of those who should be contending earnestly for the faith spend way too much time either defending themselves from these sorts of attacks or they are being consumed with nit picking with others to the point of distraction.
 I am in no way suggesting that all professing Christians should be automatically considered our brethren, however, if the faith of a brother or sister in Christ is solidly grounded in Gospel of our Lord Jesus Christ, justification by faith alone, and Sola Scriptura, then I am most certainly not going to contend with them over things that the Bible does not make clear enough for that.
 We must contend for the essentials, the non-negotiable parts of our faith only.
-On the other hand, as we saw in the Manhattan Declaration, ecumenicalism is always out there and ready for us to make the foolish mistake to compromise.
+On the other hand ecumenicalism is always out there and ready for us to make the foolish mistake to compromise.

 In order for us to be effective warriors in this war, we must have the right weapons and know how to use them.
 Here is Paul’s list of the armor for the Christian.

-Finally, be strong in the Lord and in the strength of his might.
-Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
-For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
-Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
-Stand therefore, having fastened on the belt of truth, and having put on the breastplate of righteousness, and, as shoes for your feet, having put on the readiness given by the gospel of peace.
-In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one; and take the helmet of salvation, and the sword of the Spirit, which is the word of God, praying at all times in the Spirit, with all prayer and supplication.
-To that end keep alert with all perseverance, making supplication for all the saints, and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak.
-(Ephesians 6:10-20 ESV)
+10 Finally, be strong in the Lord and in the strength of His might.
+11 Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
+12 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
+13 Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
+14 Stand firm therefore, having girded your loins with truth, and having put on the breastplate of righteousness, 15 and having shod your feet with the preparation of the gospel of peace; 16 in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
+17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God.

 The whole armor of God is mostly for standing firm, being able to withstand in the evil day.
 It is not for the purpose attacking others or being at the head of an army cutting the enemy to ribbons.
 No, this armor has one offensive weapon, well, actually two; the Sword of Spirit, which is the Word of God coupled with prayer and supplication.
 As I have struggled in the many years of my walk with periods of mediocrity followed by periods of repentance with the cycle seemingly repeating continuously, I have pondered what I have neglected that causes this.
 I think that these things in Ephesians 6:10-20 are part of what we neglect that causes us to slip into mediocrity.
 When we do that we neglect Romans 12:1-2 and Ephesians 5, et cetera.
 The key to effectively using this armor is found in vv17-18.